 While much of what we see on YouTube is shot handheld, except for “shaky-cam” effects in movies and TV, most video shots are done from a tripod.
+If you’ve recently seen a film in the cinema or even on somewhere like Netflix, the chances are that a tripod was used in the making of it.
 A good video tripod has some very specific functionality that is not found in tripods for still work.
 And, like a great stills tripod, a great video tripod will last for years and years.
 When choosing a video tripod, here are some things to consider:

 The biggest demand of a good video tripod kit is a great head designed for video.
 Video is about movement, and the head of the tripod needs to be able to move smoothly, without jerking or bobbling.
 This typically means that the movements are restricted to pan (left to right) and tilt (up and down), and that these movements are damped by fluid filled modules.
 Just as oil-filled shocks can give a car a smoother ride, a fluid damped head makes movements very smooth.